A Gigaplex of Parallel Lives

 Identity as Logical Resonance

-Everything so far has quietly assumed that “a version of you” means a forward continuation — a branch descending from your birth, carrying your body through time.
-The assumption deserves scrutiny, because the PI machinery does not actually require it.
+So far, “a version of you” has meant a forward continuation — a branch descending from your birth, carrying your body through time.
+The assumption deserves scrutiny, because the PI machinery does not require it.

 Two consequences follow, one for each half of this chapter.